 The translations into other languages cannot be fully verified.
-If any inconsistency is found, please refer to the text of the original manual.
+If any inconsistency is found, please refer to the original instruction manual.

 If inconsistencies are found or the text does not make sense:

 - stop any actions; - immediately contact PIETRO FIORENTINI S.p.A. at the addresses specified in paragraph 2.1 ("Identification of the manufacturer").